-Apparently strictly linearly convex domains and strongly pseudoconvex circular domains are manifolds of circular type for unrelated reasons.
-Indeed, for a smoothly bounded strictly linearly convex domain $\O \subset \bC^n$, for {\it any} $x_o \in \O$, the exhaustion $\t$ defined by $\t(y)= (\tanh \delta(y,x_o))^{2}$, with $\d(y, x_o)$ Kobayashi distance from $y$ to $x_o$ is a Monge-Amp\`ere exhaustion centered at $x_o$.
-This is consequence of the very special properties of the Kobayashi metric and distance and their peculiar relation with the pluricomplex Green potential, discovered by Lempert for this class of domains.
-On the other hand, a smoothly bounded, strongly pseudoconvex circular domain $D \subset \bC^n$ is of circular type because its squared Minkowski function $\mu^2_D$ is a Monge-Amp\`ere exhaustion centered at $0$.
-This is a simple consequence of the symmetry properties of such domains, namely of the $S^{1}$ action that defines them and has the origin as unique fixed point.
+Apparently strictly convex domains and strongly pseudoconvex circular domains are manifolds of circular type for unrelated reasons.
+Indeed, for a smoothly bounded strictly convex domain $\O \subset \bC^n$, for {\it any} $x_o \in \O$, the exhaustion $\t$ defined by $\t(y)= (\tanh \delta(y,x_o))^{2}$, with $\d(y, x_o)$ the Kobayashi distance from $y$ to $x_o$, is a Monge-Amp\`ere exhaustion centered at $x_o$.
+This is a consequence of the very special properties of the Kobayashi metric and distance and their peculiar relation with the pluricomplex Green potential, discovered by Lempert for this class of domains.
+On the other hand, a smoothly bounded, strongly pseudoconvex complete circular domain $D \subset \bC^n$ is of circular type because its squared Minkowski function $\mu^2_D$ is a Monge-Amp\`ere exhaustion centered at $0$.
+This is a simple consequence of the symmetry properties of such domains, namely of the $S^{1}$ action that defines them and has the origin as the unique fixed point.
 While it is known that the pluricomplex Green potential exists at every point and it is in general only $C^{1,1}$, there is no simple reason why such a domain should admit a Monge-Amp\`ere exhaustion as defined above, centered at some other point but the origin.
 Indeed, this would imply strong regularity and the least possible degeneracy of the Levi form of the pluricomplex Green potential.

-Important steps towards a deeper understanding of the geometry of the set of centers of domains of circular type are provided by the the results of Y.-M. Pang (\cite{Pa}).
-Indeed Pang detected a special condition on holomorphic stationary disks, called {\it coercitivity property}, which is invariant under biholomorphisms (in contrast with the strict convexity condition for domains), it characterizes isolated local extremal disks and, most important, {\it it is stable under small deformations}.
-As an important application of such results and especially of the quoted stability of coercitivity property, Pang managed to prove that {\it any smoothly bounded circular domain $D$ admits an open neighborhood $D' \subset D$ with the property that each $y \in D'$ is center of an appropriate smooth Monge-Amp\`ere exhaustion}.
+Important steps towards a deeper understanding of the geometry of the set of centers of domains of circular type are provided by the results of Y.-M. Pang (\cite{Pa}).
+Indeed Pang detected a special condition on holomorphic stationary disks, called {\it coercitivity property}, which is invariant under biholomorphisms (in contrast with the strict convexity condition for domains), it characterizes isolated local extremal disks and, most importantly, {\it it is stable under small deformations}.
+As an important application of such results and especially of the quoted stability of coercitivity property, Pang managed to prove that {\it any smoothly bounded strongly pseudoconvex complete circular domain $D$ admits an open subset $\cU \subset D$ with the property that each $y \in \cU$ is the center of an appropriate smooth Monge-Amp\`ere exhaustion}.